DJoska/pcd_cam_calibrator/README.md

-# WildPose Reconstruction
+# PCD-Cam Calibrator

-This branch contains all code pertaining to post-processing and 3D reconstruction of data recorded by the WildPose rig.
+This is a tool for calibrating the intrinsic matrix of a camera by manually picking points in corresonding 2D images and point clouds.

+## Installation

+#TODO

+## Usage

+#TODO

 ## Roadmap

--   [ Done ] Write 2d point picking function
+-   [x] Write 2d point picking function
--   [ Done ] Write 3d point picking function
+-   [x] Write 3d point picking function
 -   [ ] Transform coordinates into correct form ( + save session perhaps )
 -   [ ] Write calibration function
 -   [ ] Write validation function
 -   [ ] Complete reconstruction method
 -   [ ] Write additional utils if needed
--   [ ] Perform validation for inclusion into publications and thesis work
+-   [ ] Perform validation for inclusion into publications
 -   [ ] Update documentation with more examples, description, etc.